The future of Avonmore Primary School

 What is the Community Schools Programme?

-It is an innovative cross-subsidy, investment model where the building of much needed new housing can also deliver a new school on each site which is fit for the 21st century.
+The proceeds raised by the sale of the new homes will fund the delivery of the school redevelopment.
+It is an innovative cross-subsidy investment model where the building of much needed new homes can also deliver a new school which is fit for the 21st century.

 What are the objectives of the Community Schools Programme?